 You can play with this setting by going to Setting->Battery settings.
 It now makes note of the apps that use more battery than others and ones who uses frequently and prioritize the apps that you use more for a better battery life, so it should adapt over time and will improve battery performance overall.

 You can go to this setting by going to Setting->Display setting.
 The adaptive brightness was already there and this time it got a bit of an update.
 So, what’s it going to do is it is going to remember your manual setting based on the amount of light, the conditions that you are in and then it will just go ahead and tweak it as time goes on.
 So, let’s say that you went outside in a brighter condition and increase the brightness to the max manually, Adaptive Brightness will remember this setting and the next time when you will step outside with the help of AI it will automatically increase the brightness.

 This feature is going to learn your usage of your phone and suggest specific actions based on your usage pattern and the actions will appear next to the app drawer.

-It will come handy when go ahead and go the Google Search Bar and type a keyword lets say Lyft, then It will start showing all the details regarding that like how much it going to cost, how long it will take to reach to your location, so just different things and options within apps that you can customize and it will actually learn from you usage and behavior of your phone.
+It will come handy when go ahead and go the Google Search Bar and type a keyword lets say Lyft, then It will start showing all the details regarding the cost to develop Android apphow long it will take to reach to your location, so just different things and options within apps that you can customize and it will actually learn from your usage and behavior of your phone.